harrison314/MassiveDynamicProxyGenerator/README.md

 ### Dangerous extension for instance provider

-This extenions using only with cope lifestyle.
+This extensions using only with cope lifestyle.

 ```cs
 using MassiveDynamicProxyGenerator.SimpleInjector;